Skellefteå: Economy

+The city became home of a massive battery plant made by Northvolt in 2021.
+Northvolt announced layoffs in September 2024, and filed for bankruptcy in March 2025.

 The largest private employer in Skellefteå is the mining company Boliden AB, with about 1,200 employees.
 The mine's copper ore contains particles of gold, silver and platinum.
 Skellefteå is still referred to as the "Goldtown".

 During the 1990s, the computer industry flourished, subsidiaries of Ericsson and Tieto Enator becoming important employers.

 Climate

-Skellefteå is transitioning from a subarctic climate (Dfc) to continental with mild summers and cold, snowy winters.
-In the 21st century the climate has more resembled the latter.
-The climate is somewhat moderated by the Bothnia Bay, although maritime effects are limited, ensuring very warm summer temperatures for a coastal area so far north.